datawrapper/datawrapper/docs/api.md

 # Datawrapper JSON API

-This API is mainly used by the Datawrapper front-end.
+This API is mainly used by the Datawrapper web front-end, and could be used to develop Datawrapper front-ends for other platforms (Desktop, Mobile).

 ## Charts

 ### GET /charts/
 Get a list of all charts by the logged user.
-See **/charts/:id** for sample output.
+See **/charts/:id** for sample output of each chart.

 ### GET /charts/:id
-Get the chart info for a specific chart.
+Get the configuration of a specific chart.

 Sample result: